RuneSchool/RuneSchool.github.io/_posts/2024-4-13-bobo-spelling.md

 This phoneme is spelled as ᚢᚹ (STRUT or commA + /w/), with ᛟ as the shortcut rune.

-If not using the shortcut ᛟ, to distinguish between "away" and "oasis", you would use a bindrune of ᚢᚹ in "oasis" and use ᚢᚹ unbinded for "away".
-Similarly, "Halloween" could be spelled with the "ow" as either binded or unbinded ᚢᚹ depending on pronunciation.

 Historically, at least in the Elder Futhark, ᛟ had a clear /o:/ sound.
 When GOAT is monophthongized, it tends to be very close to that sound.
 So in that sense, this rune would be sort of coming home to its roots.

 In the Anglo-Saxon Futhorc, the sound for this ᛟ rune was closer to /ø/ or /œ/.
 We see that the South African accent uses this sound for a monophthong GOAT.
 This /ø~œ/ is also a valid nucleus for a sliding GOAT, meaning it could be /œw/.

 Some accents even have more of a FOOT sound for the nucleus in their sliding GOAT phoneme (/ʊw/).
-This also words as ᚢᚹ because ᚢ is cousins with the FOOT rune ᚣ.
+This also works as ᚢᚹ because ᚢ is cousins with the FOOT rune ᚣ.
 They look alike!

 ## ᚢᚢᚱ for NURSE